a1exanderjung/trendt/README.md

 # Trend/t

 A simple tool to discover programming usage trends across major opensource platforms and Q&A sites over time.
-It builds a raw output of accumulated usage over the defined period as well as a time-usage graph and raw data samples for the related search keywords.
+It builds a raw output of accumulated usage over the defined period as both a time-usage graph and raw data samples for the related search keywords.

 ## Installation